w-riordan/SBSP-A1-nav-combat/README.md

 Year4-Games-Development/SBSP-A1-nav-combat

+To see the lates working updates:
-Please go to the "dev" branch to see most updated files with the scene working.
+Go to the "dev" branch -> Assets -> SBSP-A1-nav-combat
+Just run the MainScene.unity